 Though there are varying levels of severity based on a number of factors, early reflection points must be managed in every room where critical listening occurs.
 Not addressing these issues can be serious as comb filtering causes the listener to make decisions he/she wouldn’t normally make with respect to EQ, panning, speaker choice, etc.

 The Master Handbook of Acoustics states there should be, “an effectively anechoic path between the monitor loudspeakers and the listener’s ears.”
 An anechoic path simply means a reflective-free zone.
 The best way to achieve a reflective-free zone is through absorption.
-Two inch thick panels made from either rigid fiberglass or Rockwool® are the most common products used to treat reflection points; but 4″ panels are a great option when additional bass trapping is desired.
+Two inch thick panels made from either rigid rock mineral wool or Rockwool® are the most common products used to treat reflection points; but 4″ panels are a great option when additional bass trapping is desired.

 Panels are placed on the hard surfaces to the left and right of the mix position and also as a cloud on the ceiling above.
 Though reflection points can be located by geometrically calculating them, an easier way to identify reflection points is by using the “mirror trick”.
 Here’s how to do it: